You might be thinking that telling about yourself to others is something very easy.

 Be prepared for:

 This is one of the most expected questions in any interview.
-However not many people know how to answer this well because they aren’t prepared too well to answer these kind of questions.
+However, not many people know how to answer this well because they aren’t prepared too well to answer these kinds of questions.
 Now being unprepared for something even when you know you will be facing it is sheer laziness.

 Answer to the question varies:

 The answer to this question varies depending on who is asking you the question.
 If you are asked this question in the technical round you will have to concentrate more on your technical achievements and interests.

 But if you are asked this question in the HR round, the recruiter is looking to asses you as a person, as to how you will gel with your co-workers, and how you handle stress.